buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target.md

 Since the source and target are bounded to DOM element, you need to register and de-register them to `DndService` at the right Aurelia component livecycle.
 The common practice is to `addSource`/`addTarget` in `attached()`, and do `removeSource`/`removeTarget` in `detached()`.

 Let's look at the first example ["move object"](#/simple), there is a container of three boxes inside.
-To implement moving box, we register every box as a source which we want to drag, and register the container as the target which will retrieve a drop callback.
+To implement moving box, we register every box as a source which we want to drag, and register the container as the target which will receive a drop callback.

 ## Implement a source